On Deformation Quantizations of Hypertoric varieties: Introduction

 \section{Introduction}

 Kontsevich \cite{Kontsevich} and Polesello and Schapira \cite{PS} have shown that one can construct a stack of ``$W$-algebroids'' (or deformation-quantization algebroids) on any symplectic manifold.
 These stacks of $W$-algebroids provide a quantization of the sheaf of holomorphic functions on the manifold.
 In certain cases, these stacks of $W$-algebroids are the algebroids associated to a sheaf of non-commutative algebras called $W$-algebras.
 Locally this is always the case.
 When the symplectic manifold in question is the Hamiltonian reduction of a space equipped with a genuine sheaf of $W$-algebras, Kashiwara and Rouquier \cite{KR} have shown that one can define a family of sheaves of $W$-algebras on the Hamiltonian reduction coming from the sheaf upstairs.
 This provides a large class of examples of sheaves of $W$-algebras on non-trivial symplectic manifolds.
-In this paper we study $W$-algebras on the simplest class of Hamiltonian reductions, those coming from the action of a torus on a symplectic vector space.
-These spaces, which are called hypertoric varieties, were originally studied as hyperk\"ahler manifolds by Bielawski and Dancer \cite{BielawskiDancer}.
+In this paper we study $W$-algebras on the simplest class of Hamiltonian reductions, those coming from the action of a torus $T$ on a symplectic vector space $V$.
+These spaces $Y(A,\delta)$, where $A$ is a matrix encoding the action of $T$ on $V$ and $\delta \in \X(T)$ is a character of $T$, are called hypertoric varieties.
+They were originally studied as hyperk\"ahler manifolds by Bielawski and Dancer \cite{BielawskiDancer}.
 Examples of hypertoric varieties include the cotangent space of projective $n$-space and resolutions of cyclic Kleinian singularities.
-More generally, the cotangent space of any smooth toric variety can be realized as a dense, open subvariety of the corresponding hypertoric variety.\\ One can also associate to the data of a reductive group $G$ acting on a symplectic vector space a certain family of non-commutative algebras called quantum Hamiltonian reductions.
-In the case $G$ is a torus, these algebras have been extensively studied by Musson and Van den Bergh \cite{MVdB}.
-The main goal of this paper is to prove a localization theorem, analogous to the celebrated Beilinson-Bernstein localization theorem \cite{BB}, giving an equivalence between the category of finitely generated modules for the quantum Hamiltonian reduction and a certain category of sheaves of $W$-algebra modules on the hypertoric variety.
-A particular class of examples of hypertoric varieties are the minimal resolutions of the Kleinian singularities of type $A$.
-Under mild restrictions on the parameters, the corresponding quantum Hamiltonian reductions are Morita equivalent to the rational Cherednik algebras associated to cyclic groups.
-Therefore a corollary of our main result is a localization theorem for these rational Cherednik algebras.\\
+More generally, the cotangent space of any smooth toric variety can be realized as a dense, open subvariety of the corresponding hypertoric variety.\\